eddiecervello/julius-wirth/README.md

 - [ ] **Log Aggregation**: Centralized logging with CloudWatch Logs
 - [ ] **Health Checks**: Comprehensive application health monitoring
 - [ ] **Documentation**: API documentation and deployment runbooks

-## 📞 Contact

-For technical support and maintenance questions, refer to the project documentation or create an issue in the repository.

 ---